OROHealth/gom-jabbar/caribou-project/README.md

     'muu' and every consonant is replaced by 'grm'
   - is secured to only allow signing up with addresses that are Cariboued (they contain 'carib' at the end of the username, like bruno-carib@orohealth.me is my Caribou address, yes, I am a secret Caribou agent)

+## What I would have implemented
+> Sign up would have included the first name and last name
+>